rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/js-sdk-version-migration.md

 * Then, go to **Behaviors**, and check that the sub-path `/v1.1/*` is **not configured to be blocked** in any way.

 {% hint style="info" %}
-This step is required to ensure that both the code SDK and destination SDKs are forwarded properly.
+This step is required to ensure that both the core SDK and destination SDKs are forwarded properly.
 {% endhint %}

 * Finally, update the script tag in your website: